 A proper technician can repair most HDD faults economically, most of time, without losing data.
 Replacing the Hard Disk is also easy for a trained technician, although it requires re-installing Windows or OS, then repopulating with Data from a back-up.
 Even if HDD is bad I can often remove user data off of it.
-If you do have a suspected Hard Disk issue, takeit to a qualified Computer Engineer.
+If you do have a suspected Hard Disk issue, bring it in for a FREE diagnosis.

 Will re-setting my Windows Operating System remove viruses and make it faster?
 I have windows 10.